hexpm/hexpm/lib/hexpm/web/templates/docs/private.html.md

 ## Private packages and organizations

-*Organizations is currently in beta, fill out the [sign up form](/dashboard/signup) to request access.*

 With an organization you can publish and fetch private packages from Hex.pm and you can control exactly which users have access to the packages.
 To administer any organizations you are a member of go to the [dashboard](/dashboard).
+Go to the [sign up form](/dashboard/repo-signup) to create an organization.

 ### Add an organization to Mix